Louisiana-Mississippi MAV Conservation Delivery Network

 Developing an Approach to Landscape Level Delivery Planning:

-The following documents describe and/or represent the delivery planning process used by the LA-MS MAV CDN to define a strategy for identifying and addressing delivery priorities in the Network area.
-The documents and associated data represent the CDN's originally developed (2013) version of its Delivery Planning Tool.
-A revision to the Tool is near completion and will be released in Fall 2019 following final review and approval by the CDN’s Steering Committee.
+The following documents describe the delivery planning process used by the LA-MS MAV CDN to define a strategy for identifying and addressing delivery priorities in the Network area.
+The current Delivery Planning Tool (2019), originally developed in 2013, now depicts priorities for both restoration and protection.

 Strategic Conservation Delivery Project Planning